facebookresearch/minihack/docs/agents/torchbeast.md

 python3 -m minihack.agent.polybeast.polyhydra --multirun model=baseline,rnd env=MiniHack-Room-Random-15x15-v0,MiniHack-Room-Monster-15x15-v0 total_steps=10000000
 ```

-The full list of environment name shortcuts can be looked up [here](./env_names.yaml).

 ## Replicating the Results of the Paper

 To replicate results of the paper performed using polybeast, simply run a sweep of 5 runs with IMPALA, RND or RIDE agents on the desired environments as follows: